BloodyBladez/api-types-ts/README.md

-# api-types-ts
+# The BloodyBladez API Types
-Backend API Types for TypeScript
+API Types for BloodyBladez Backend